jephilip789/09Meg/README.md

 The above code represents an SQL query to create a table named “reservations” in a MySQL database.
 The table has several columns, including “id” which is an auto-incrementing primary key, “trip_type” which has “one_way” or “return”, values. “departure_date” and “return_date” which are of DATE data type.
 Besides this, all the entity has been created have unique IDs on the database.

+Frontend Implementation (GUI)

+conn = mysql.connector.connect(
+    host="localhost",
+    user="root",
+    password="12345",
+    database="smj_airline_reservation"
+)
+cursor = conn.cursor()

+The figure is a code snippet obtained from MySQL Workbench.
+It shows how to connect to a MySQL database using Python's MySQL.connector module.
+The code establishes a connection to the database by specifying the host (localhost), the user (root), the password (sunshine), and the database name (smj_airline_reservation).
+A cursor object is created to interact with the database.
+Proper exception handling and closing of the database connection are important for secure and efficient database operations.